 One of the most amazing experiences you can have in Queenstown is a visit to the one and only Milford Sound.
 This incredible Fjord is arguably the most scenic part of the country, and you'll want to see it from the water!

-Looking for the ultimate way to take in spectacular views of New Zealand’s South Island?
-Look no further than this 45-minute alpine helicopter flight from Queenstown.
+Looking for the ultimate way to take in spectacular views of New Zealand's South Island?
+Look no further than this epic alpine flight from Queenstown.

-Okay, with a quick list of the top-3 tours out of the way, let’s get into the real list!
-Remember, even with 36 items, there are just so many epic things to do and see in Queenstown that this long list barely scratches the surface.
+Okay, with a quick list of the top-3 tours out of the way, let's get into the real list!
+Remember, even with close to 40 activities, there are just so many epic things to do and see in Queenstown that this long list barely scratches the surface.

 1. Bungee Jumping with AJ Hacket